 With the DIGGEO@ESOMAS I am proposing a call for papers for the next RGS-IBG Annual Conference 2022 (30th August- 2nd September).
 The session is intended to explore the controversial topic of Digital Sustainability in the ecological transition age (see the call below).

-The DIGGEO@ESOMAS lab launched a call for abstract for a session dedicated to "Digital participation in urban governance.
+The DIGGEO@ESOMAS lab is leading a session dedicated to "Digital participation in urban governance.
 Advancing critical explorations on space, spatialities and socio-technological assemblages" during the workshop on Geography and Technology organised by the Società di Studi Geografici.